Albert J. Ellis Airport applying for grant to increase direct flights

 An eastern North Carolina airport is looking to secure more direct flights.

-Albert J. Ellis is applying for a federal grant up to $700,000 through the Small Community Air Service Development Program.
+Albert J. Ellis Airport, located in Onslow County, is applying for a federal grant up to $700,000 through the Small Community Air Service Development Program.

 “We’re seeking additional connections.
 That’s the number one thing passengers are asking for, is more direct flights,” said Chris White, airport director at Albert J. Ellis Airport.